What happens to Child Benefit when my child is 16+?

 When can Child Benefit continue for children 16 and over?

-Child Benefit can continue for a child under 20 years old if they stay in ‘approved’ further education or training or you have applied for the Child Benefit Extension Period.
+Child Benefit can continue for a child between 16 and 20 years old if they stay in ‘approved’ education or training or if you have applied for the Child Benefit Extension Period.

 What is approved education or training?

-Education or training is approved if it is full-time and non-advanced and was started before the age of 19.
+Approved education and training is full-time and non-advanced and was started before the age of 19.

-The school or college can tell you if a course is non-advanced if you are not sure.
+If you still have questions, the school or college can tell you if a course is full-time as well as if it is advanced or not.

 The Child Benefit Extension Period